cdisc-org/cdisc-rules-engine/README.md

   --snomed-url TEXT               Base url of snomed api to use. (ex. https://snowstorm.snomedtools.org/snowstorm/snomed-ct) --snomed-edition TEXT           Edition of snomed to use. (ex.
 SNOMEDCT-US) -r, --rules TEXT                Specify rule core ID ex.
 CORE-000001.
 Can be specified multiple times.
-                                    RULES environment variable can be used to pass values separated by ':' on Unix and ';' for Windows.
   -er, --exclude-rules TEXT       Specify rule core ID to exclude, ex.
 CORE-000001.
 Can be specified multiple times.
-                                    EXCLUDE_RULES environment variable can be used to pass values separated by ':' on Unix and ';' for Windows.
   -lr, --local-rules TEXT         Specify relative path to directory or file containing
                                   local rule yml and/or json rule files.
-                                  LOCAL_RULES environment variable can be used to pass values separated by ':' on Unix and ';' for Windows.
   -cs, --custom-standard          Adding this flag tells engine to use a custom standard specified with -s and -v
                                   that has been uploaded to the cache using update-cache -cse, --custom-standard-encoding TEXT